cube-js/cube/docs/content/Examples-Tutorials-Recipes/Joining-multiple-data-sources.md

 ## Result

-As a result, we'll get the data from two pre-aggregations joined into one `rollupJoin`:
+We'll get the data from two pre-aggregations joined into one `rollupJoin`:

 ```javascript